 Oral Presentation Session and Time: Evaluation of Exposure to Chemical and Metal Mixtures and Health Effects, Tuesday 26 September, 1600-1615, Ground 026

-Ivan is a data scientist specialising in environmental epidemiology.
+Ivan is a data scientist at the Australian Centre for Air quality and health Research and evaluation (CAR) specialising in environmental epidemiology.
 Between 2001 and 2013 he worked closely with Professor Tony McMichael on his Climate Change and Health program at the Australian National University.

 Abstract Title: Bayesian blending of nitrogen dioxide air pollution data for neighbourhood estimates for health research